 Globally, 44% of sewage is not safely treated, according to UN-Water 2021.
 Releasing untreated sewage into water bodies pose a great threat to humans as well as the environment.
-But, how do we understand the quality of sewage and the number of pollutants in it?
+But, how do we understand the quality and the number of pollutants in it?
 This blog let me walk you through the basics of sewage, its sources, types, and quality indicators.

 Before heading onto the details about sewage, here are a few shocking facts about water pollution and its effects: Water Pollution – Effects and Causes.
 Going through this blog will help you better understand the importance of treating sewage.